RangoGM/ccna-labs/02A VLAN TRUNK DEFAULT (PKT + CML)/README.md

 ---

 ### Notes
+> [!NOTE]
-This lab builds directly on Lab 01 and serves as a foundation for VLAN trunk restriction and inter-VLAN routing.
+> - This lab builds directly on Lab 01 and serves as a foundation for VLAN trunk restriction and inter-VLAN routing.

-By default, an IEEE 802.1Q trunk allows all VLANs.
+> - By default, an IEEE 802.1Q trunk allows all VLANs.
 Since the same VLANs exist on both switches and no restrictions are applied, traffic is successfully forwarded across the trunk.

-VLAN 1 is used as the native VLAN by default.
+> - VLAN 1 is used as the native VLAN by default.
 Native VLAN configuration and mismatch scenarios are not covered in this lab.

 ---